antonfirsov/docs/2020/03-Mar/Spark/DataFrame.md

 Let’s start with a basic example.
 Suppose we have a vector UDF that adds 2 columns and returns the result.
 Traditionally, the UDF would take in 2 ArrowArrays (for example, DoubleArray) and return a new ArrowArray.
 You would unfortunately need to create the new array, and then loop over each row in the data.
 In addition to the loop, you'd also need to deal with Builder objects in the Arrow library to create the new array, resulting in more allocations than necessary.

-If we instead used the Microsoft.Data.Analysis DataFrame, we can write something along the lines of: `dataframe.ColumnA + dataframe.ColumnB`.
+If we instead used the Microsoft.Data.Analysis.DataFrame, we can write something along the lines of: `dataframe.ColumnA + dataframe.ColumnB`.
 Isn't that convenient!

 As another example, we often create UDFs that return a set of columns.
 With the traditional Spark DataFrames, these columns must be returned as an Arrow RecordBatch.
 But with our new convenience APIs, we can just return a DataFrame, and everything else is handled internally!